3 Trends in Legal Data Intelligence

 Trend #1: Accounting Encroachment

 When you want a hammer, you go to a hardware store.
 Hungry for a Big Mac™?
-McDonalds is the place.
+McDonald’s is the place.

-According to Mordor’s study, “The majority of law firms are struggling to cope with the increased competition from these accounting firms.”
+According to Mordor’s study, “the majority of law firms are struggling to cope with the increased competition from these accounting firms.”

 Data Optimization Strategy for Legal Firms

-So how can you combat this trend?
-First, implement a system to proactively monitor your 80/20 income split.
-Use Power BI tools to identify how your revenues are generated according to individual clients.
-For instance, does Client A generate only 1% of your revenue, while Client H generates 13%?
-Once you know at a glance who your high-value and low-value clients are, you can start making ROI-based decisions about them.
+First, implement a system to proactively monitor your 80/20 revenue split.
+Use Power BI to see—at a glance—how revenue is distributed across clients.
+Does Client A generate 1% of revenue while Client H generates 13%?
+Once you can instantly identify high-value and low-value clients, you can start making ROI-based decisions about where to focus time, service models, and relationship investment.

 Trend #2: Increased Obstacles to Alignment